LinkWellNodes/Documentation/blog/Requesting-A-Custom-Chainlink-Data-Feed-Using-Any-API/index.md

 ```
     curl https://myApi.com/BTC/USD --request POST --header "X-Auth-Key: my-api-key-123" --data '{"interval": 1, "count": 10}'
 ```
-> *At LinkWell Nodes, to simplify the process of requesting a new data feed, we ask that you fill out our specialized [data feed request form](https://linkwellnodes.io/Getting-Started.html).
+> *To simplify the process of requesting a new data feed, we ask that you fill out our specialized [data feed request form](https://linkwellnodes.io/Getting-Started.html).
 Once we receive your submission, we'll make every effort to respond promptly and provide your custom data feed ASAP (typically within the day).*

-### Step 3: Building and Deploying Your Smart Contract
+## **Step 3**: Developing and deploying your testnet smart contract

 Although you may have already commenced the development of your smart contract before reaching out to a Chainlink node operator, you may need to modify it to suit your chosen oracle's requirements.
 > *At LinkWell Nodes, we provide [comprehensive code samples](https://github.com/LinkWellNodes/Documentation/blob/main/docs/services/direct-request-jobs/mainnets/Arbitrum-One/uint256/uint256.sol#L48-L56) to help you get started on your contract development.
 These examples serve as a valuable resource in kick-starting your smart contract development, or incorporating our data feeds into your existing smart contract.*

-**Key methods within your smart contract include:**
+### Key methods within your smart contract

 1. **The Constructor:** Here you'll typically specify the [Chainlink (LINK) token contract address](https://docs.chain.link/resources/link-token-contracts) for your respective chain, the oracle address, the job ID, and the per-request payment amount.
 Oracle addresses, job IDs, and payment amounts are provided by (or negotiated with) your chosen node operator.
 ```